 In February 2015, the Government of India released its Renewable Electricity Roadmap 2030 for India at the first ever RE-INVEST summit in New Delhi, India.
 At the time, it was difficult to assess the economic implications—both benefits and costs (e.g. GDP, employment, etc.)—accruing to the nation.
 Equally important is understanding the distribution of these benefits and costs across the states given the geographic availability of energy resources.
 Conventional resources, such as coal, are available mostly in five eastern states, while renewables are available in the western and southern states.
 No publicly available and transparently documented sophisticated economic impact analyses framework—especially, that can conduct analyses at the state-level—existed in India in 2015.
 E3-India aims to bridge this gap.

 E3-India is a collaborative initiative by the Regulatory Assistance Project (RAP) and Cambridge Econometrics (CE) to support evidence-based policymaking in India.
+Prof. Kakali Mukhopadhyay a senior adviser of E3-India provided high-level inputs for its development and validation.
 Developed with transparency and ease of access in mind, the comprehensive state-level model allows users to develop a shared and collective understanding of energy issues, creating space for consensus-based policy interventions.

 The model is vetted and updated through regular engagement with local experts and potential users.

 Unless otherwise stated, RAP and/or its licensors own the intellectual property rights in the website and material on the website.
 Subject to the license below, all of these intellectual property rights are reserved.
 All users are required to provide proper attribution to the E3 India model.